Linear Relations Among Poincare Series via Harmonic Weak Maass Forms: Introduction

-i) We state Theorem \ref{thm:relation} in terms of relations between the Poincar\'e series at `$\infty$'.
-To handle more general combinations one needs to take a linear combination of weakly holomorphic modular forms with principal part specified at each cusp.
+\begin{remark} We state this Theorem \ref{thm:relation} in terms of relations between the Poincar\'e series at `$\infty$' and Fourier expansions at $\infty$.
+To handle more general combinations of Poincar\'e series or Fourier coefficients one needs to take a linear combination of weakly holomorphic modular forms with principal part specified. \end{remark}